 A career in the entertainment industry can be challenging, with its inevitable rejections and setbacks.
 Marlo Thomas's success is a testament to her persistence and resilience.
 She faced numerous obstacles throughout her career, but she never gave up on her dreams.

 If you are pursuing a career in acting or any other field, be prepared to face challenges.
-Develop a thick skin, learn from your mistakes, and never lose sight of your goals.
+Day to day, develop a thick skin, learn from your mistakes, and never lose sight of your goals.
 Surround yourself with supportive people who believe in you, and remember that every setback is an opportunity to learn and grow.

 Collaborate and Create